FIROUD-Reda/docs-alfresco/enterprise-viewer/latest/config/overlay.md

 1. Upload overlay config override zip file

-    * Upload the overlay config override zip file into the Assets folder in the Share repository.
+    * Upload the overlay config override zip file into the Assets folder in the repository.

 1. Check other notable configuration properties